NREL/HPC/workshops/README.md

 <summary>More information</summary>
 <br>
 Beyond the basics.
-This advanced workshop will cover topics such as: slurm integrations, multi-node parallel computations, JupyterLab Extensions, etc. Content for this workshop will be announced soon based on feedback received.
+This advanced workshop will cover topics such as: slurm integrations, multi-node parallel computations, JupyterLab Extensions, etc. Full content for this workshop will be announced soon, based on feedback received.
 </details>

 <br>